-Customer relationship management (CRM) systems are swiftly becoming essential practice for many companies of all shapes and sizes.
+Customer relationship management (CRM) systems are swiftly becoming an essential practice for many companies of all shapes and sizes.

-With over 60% of distributors already using CRM in some capacity, these tools are an easy way for companies to stay on top of their game and keep customers happy
+With over 60% of distributors already using CRM in some capacity, these tools are an easy way for companies to stay on top of their game and keep customers happy.

 And yet, recent research from MDM states that a measly 36% of users are actually happy with the level of ROI generated from their CRM system.
 So, it begs the question: why isn’t CRM working hard enough for distributors?